saikalyankanika/react-sample-ksk/README.md

 >**If you would like to try out/run the Terraform code for this POC from your local machine, then you can attach the "SampleAppTerraformAccess" policy to the group/user for your AWS credentials used for running Terraform.**

 #### ECR Repository
-In the .github\workflows\push-image.yml file, update the values for
-- ECR_REPO_NAME with the name of the ECR repository created in the last step
-- IAM_ROLE_ARN with the arn for the github-oidc-provider-aws role created in the last step.

 > Please note, the ECR repository is created with "MUTABLE" tag, which isn't best practice, it is recommended the tag is set to "IMMUTABLE".
 In this POC I'm always tagging the docker image with the "latest" tag which replaces the last image uploaded with the same tag, using the "IMMUTABLE" tag will not work in this scenario.

 #### Root Domain Hosted Zone and ACM certificate